 Over to you

-In the highly competitive and flooded cosmetic industry, simply being the new brand on the block isn’t enough to be successful.
+In the highly competitive and flooded beauty industry, simply being the new kid on the block isn’t enough to be successful.

-Proactive marketing, effective customer service and a solid team are going to help your beauty marketing efforts bear fruit, wherever you decide to launch your brand.
+Proactive marketing, effective customer service and a solid team are going to help your product or brand bear fruit, wherever you decide to launch.